RyuNen344/WebAuthnKt/README.md

 }
 ```

-set your `build.gradle` like below
+Set your `build.gradle` like below

 ```groovy:settings.gradle
 dependencies {